dimitri-nicolo/calico/v2.2/usage/federation/kubeconfig.md

 1. Open a new file in your favorite editor.

-   > **Tip**: We recommend naming the file `kubeconfig-rem-cluster-n` where `n` is a number that
+   > **Tip**: We recommend coming up with a naming scheme for your clusters that makes sense for your
-   > identifies the remote cluster in relation to the other remote clusters.
-For example, if you have
+   > specific use case.
+For example, if you have four remote clusters that are similar except that they
-   > four remote clusters, you can name the files `kubeconfig-rem-cluster-1`, `kubeconfig-rem-cluster-2`,
+   > are serve web pages in different languages, you can name the files `kubeconfig-rem-cluster-en`,
-   > `kubeconfig-rem-cluster-3`, and `kubeconfig-rem-cluster-4`.
-This will make the installation
+   > `kubeconfig-rem-cluster-es`, `kubeconfig-rem-cluster-ja`, and `kubeconfig-rem-cluster-sw`.
+This will
-   > procedure easier to follow.
+   > make the installation procedure easier to follow.
    {: .alert .alert-success}

 1. Paste the following into your new file.